OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 Water Shoes

-If you want a water shoe with a bit more coverage than a sandal, this trail running shoe style provides additional protection while still allowing you to walk or run through water.
-These water shoes are so lightweight you’ll hardly feel like you’ve got them on at all.
+If you want a water shoe with a bit more coverage than a sandal, this trail running shoe style provides protection while still letting you walk or run through water.
+These are so lightweight you’ll hardly notice them on your feet.

-We’ve tested this product and included it in our best water shoes for hiking in 2023.
+We’ve tested this product extensively and it is featured in our best water shoes for hiking of 2026.

 PROS